 The Ride for Hope is not a race.
 You ride at your own pace and at a distance of your own choosing.
 The Ride for Hope is for charity and in the spirit of giving our dedicated volunteers man Support Tents throughout the day.
 However, we encourage participants to try to complete their ride by 5:00 pm.

 Typically, food at the Support Tents include items like Fig Newtons, bananas, oranges, and peanut butter sandwiches.
 These are high-carbohydrate, high-energy types of food designed to keep you going.
 If you need a meal or have special dietary needs, you should plan accordingly.
-Additionally, there is ample water and Gatorade at each stop.
+Additionally, there is ample water at each stop.
 Be sure to hydrate and top off your own water bottles before resuming your ride.

 Please note: There are peanut products at RFH Support Tents.